atomisthq/docs/docs/quick-starts/rug-cli.md

 ### 'Git' Some Examples

-To generate and edit code with Rug automation, you should become familiar with Rug Editors, Generators, and Reviewers.
+To generate and edit code with Rug automation, you should become familiar with Rug editors, generators, and reviewers.
 The best way to do that is to look at some examples.
-Some simple examples of Rug Editors can be found in the [common-editors][common] repo.
+Some simple examples of Rug editors can be found in the [common-editors][common] repo.
 You can clone that repo with the following command.

 [common]: https://github.com/atomist-rugs/common-editors